Gas-turbine engine: Concept cars

 In the early 1990s, Volvo introduced the Volvo ECC which was a gas turbine powered hybrid electric vehicle.

-In 1993 General Motors introduced the first commercial gas turbine powered hybrid vehicle—as a limited production run of the EV-1 series hybrid.
-A Williams International 40 kW turbine drove an alternator which powered the battery-electric powertrain.
+In 1993, General Motors developed a gas turbine powered EV1 series hybrid—as a prototype of the General Motors EV1.
+A Williams International 40 kW turbine drove an alternator which powered the battery–electric powertrain.
 The turbine design included a recuperator.
 In 2006, GM went into the EcoJet concept car project with Jay Leno.

 At the 2010 Paris Motor Show Jaguar demonstrated its Jaguar C-X75 concept car.
 This electrically powered supercar has a top speed of 204 mph and can go from 0 to 62 mph in 3.4 seconds.
-It uses Lithium-ion batteries to power four electric motors which combine to produce 780 bhp.
+It uses lithium-ion batteries to power four electric motors which combine to produce 780 bhp.
 It will travel 68 mi on a single charge of the batteries, and uses a pair of Bladon Micro Gas Turbines to re-charge the batteries extending the range to 560 mi.